Erizur/slpm86183/README.md

 ```
 nix-shell
 ```
 Note that due to nixpkgs' binary cache storage limit, cross-platform binaries are not cached, meaning you will have to build the MIPS GCC toolchain on your system.
-This task can usually around 30 minutes, depending on your system's specs.
+This task can usually take around 30 minutes, depending on your system's specs.
 ### Cloning
 Clone this repository to the directory of your choice.
 Make sure to clone it recursively!
 ```